 This male Walker's tree cricket has raised his wings to prepare to sing - exposing his metanotal gland.

 This male Snowy tree cricket has positioned himself between leaves to sing.
 This is a common strategy used by males to increase the surface area of their wings -- and thus amplify their song.
 The are using the leaves as a baffle.
 The Snowy tree cricket makes musical chirps rather than trilling.

 This view of a male Snowy tree cricket shows the white colored metanotal gland.
 Here again, this male has positioned himself at a natural gap in the leaf -- and attempts to fill the gap with his wings in order to amplify his song.

 This Snowy tree cricket is making the fast chirping sounds you hear while viewing this page.
 [Note: Videos will not play with Microsoft Edge]

 This is a male Narrow-winged tree cricket.
 He was actually hanging upside down while singing, but the photo is inverted for easier viewing.
 Males of this species, like their name implies, have visibly narrower wings than other species.

 This male Narrow-winged tree cricket has positioned himself on this leaf to increase the surface area of his wings, thus amplifying his song.

-Four-spotted tree crickets are generally found close to the ground.
+Four-spotted tree crickets are generally found closer to the ground than other species.
 This male was perched on a plant in a large field -- about 12 inches off the ground.
-Four-spotted tree cricket songs are very loud since there generally are no shrubs or bushes impeding the sound waves.
+This Four-spotted tree cricket song was very loud since were no shrubs or bushes impeding the sound waves.

 This is a male Two-spotted tree cricket.
 This species often chews holes in leaves -- producing an opening that is an exact fit for their opened wings.
 This male's head is protruding through the whole to the topside of this leaf.
 We are looking at the back of his wings, his abdomen and two setsof legs.
 His front legs are gripping the top of the leaf.